Gray Family Foundation Grant

 Since Drift Creek Camp is located in a riparian rainforest, it is no surprise that its structures take a constant beating from the natural elements.
 In the first grant cycle, projects included: replacing the exterior lodge steps on both ends, inspecting the bridge, completing a location survey of the grounds with mapping for electric and water lines.
 In 2017 one major project was to overhaul the bathhouse!
 New privacy partitions were purchased for the toilet and shower stalls, ceramic tiles were installed in the shower area, fiberglass sheeting was installed on the ceiling.
 In addition, the 3rd-floor furnace was replaced.

 The structure of the grant program has now shifted.
-Funds will still be available, but submissions will be required for specific projects.
-There are still many projects to address so we hope to partner with the Gray Family Foundation for camp’s additional maintenance needs.
-Ideas include: replacing the single-pane glass in the chapel with better-insulated windows; expanding the deck off of the chapel for an inviting outdoor gathering area to enjoy the forest view and improve ADA accessibility; installing a heat-source in the bathhouse; enclosing the Activity Center for year-round use, and hopefully, one day installing a micro-hydro generator system that we’ve all been dreaming of!
+Drift Creek Camp will receive a $20,000 maintenance grant for 2020.
+DCC will need to match the grant with $10,000 either in cash donations or volunteer labor.
+One of the first projects on the list is building new long tables for the lodge.
+These will have built-in electrical access so that students can plug in microscopes.
+We also hope to install system-wide surge protectors in the lodge.
+Plans are also in the works to replace the railings on the bridge and to begin updating the lodge bathrooms.
+As usual, there is more work to do than funds, the board will prioritize as needed, but ideaqs include: replacing the single-pane glass in the chapel with better-insulated windows; expanding the deck off of the chapel for an inviting outdoor gathering area to enjoy the forest view and improve ADA accessibility; installing a heat-source in the bathhouse; enclosing the Activity Center for year-round use, and hopefully, one day installing a micro-hydro generator system that we’ve all been dreaming of!